recoverysource/recoverysource.io/essentials/github.rst

 and guide them through mistakes.
 Open communication will enable us to reach the newcomer.

-The :ref:`Code of Conduct <code-of-conduct>` used by this project is offered as a basic template that aims to embody A.A. principles, including respect for others and anonymity.
+The :ref:`Code of Conduct <conduct>` used by this project is offered as a basic template that aims to embody A.A. principles, including respect for others and anonymity.

 To accept this responsibility ...